joshbegley/nyt-latest/README.md

 **New Year’s Eve Celebrations Around the World**\
-`Countries around the globe rang in the New Year with fireworks and light shows as 2022 ushered in the third year of the coronavirus pandemic.`\
+`Countries around the globe rang in the new year with fireworks and light shows as 2022 ushered in the third year of the coronavirus pandemic.`\
 https://nytimes.com/video/world/100000008141857/new-year-celebration.html?searchResultPosition=1

 **Public university students in New York must now get vaccine boosters.**\